Inch4Tk/ModernDB2016SS/README.md

 All commands are executed from target build folder.

 ## Validating Assignments
-Since some assignment validations files use asserts, use Debug build.
+Note: Assignment 5 can be validated by running tests or by using the normal execution of the moderndb project Since some assignment validations files use asserts, use Debug build.
 To validate assignments configure the cmake project with an additional flag like this:
 ```